-ORR may suspend or withdraw a train driving licence if it has sufficient evidence that the train driver no longer meets the general competence and medical requirements set out in the TDLCR.
+ORR may suspend or withdraw a train driving licence if it has sufficient evidence that the train driver no longer meets the licence conditions set out in the TDLCR.
 A train driver may decide to appeal to the Secretary of State for Transport against our decision to suspend or withdraw a licence.
 For more information on this process, please contact the Department for Transport.

 We have published a pro-forma for employers of train drivers to submitting information to us that may affect the validity of a licence.

 - Licence suspension and withdrawal proforma (Excel version)